Unpaid Leaves of Absence (Instructional)

 - Sick Leave

-A medical leave without salary or a disability leave will not be granted until the requesting person has fully exhausted the benefits of the Sick Leave Plan.
+An unpaid medical leave or a disability leave will not be granted until the requesting person has fully exhausted the benefits of the Sick Leave Plan.
 (See SPG 201.11-1.)
-No additional paid sick leave will accrue under the Sick Leave Plan during a leave.
+No additional paid sick leave will accrue under the Sick Leave Plan during an unpaid leave.

-Vacation benefits, where appropriate, will be paid off at the beginning of a military leave, and may be paid off prior to other leaves.
-No vacation will accrue while the person is on leave.
+Vacation benefits, where appropriate, will be paid off at the beginning of an unpaid military leave, and may be paid off prior to other unpaid leaves.
+No vacation will accrue while the person is on unpaid leave.
 (See SPG 201.64-1.)

 For information about benefit coverage during a leave, refer to the Benefits website at http://www.benefits.umich.edu/events/leaves.html.